STOP SABOTAGING YOUR OWN IMAGE

-Full-length body are commonly use in magazine and catalogue to 'sell' an outfit.
+Full-length body are commonly use in magazine and catalog to 'sell' an outfit.
 So most of the time, full-body shots can make your brain refer to that and so we tend to avoid it for personal branding images.

-However, it can totally make sense if you are into the fashion industry, or if the location you chose means a lot in your story and you want to show a lot of it:
+However, it can totally make sense if you are into the fashion industry, or if the location you chose means a lot in your story and you want to show a lot of it.

 Last but not least, having your hands in the frame brings up the level of trust you convey.
 It is what our brain 'reads' totally unconsciously.